InformaticsMatters/squonk2-data-manager-ui/README.md

 Then run:

-- `pnpm t` to run the tests in headless
+- `pnpm t` to run the tests in headless mode
 - `pnpm test:debug` to run the tests headed in debug mode
 ### Code Quality